Marine biology: Fungi

 Over 10,000 species of fungi are known from marine environments.
 These are parasitic on marine algae or animals, or are saprobes on algae, corals, protozoan cysts, sea grasses, wood and other substrata, and can also be found in sea foam.
 Spores of many species have special appendages which facilitate attachment to the substratum.
 A very diverse range of unusual secondary metabolites is produced by marine fungi.

 Vertebrates

 Fish

 A reported 33,400 species of fish, including bony and cartilaginous fish, had been described by 2016, more than all other vertebrates combined.
 About 60% of fish species live in saltwater.

 Reptiles

 Reptiles which inhabit or frequent the sea include sea turtles, sea snakes, terrapins, the marine iguana, and the saltwater crocodile.
 Most extant marine reptiles, except for some sea snakes, are oviparous and need to return to land to lay their eggs.
-Thus most species, excluding sea turtles, spend most of their lives on or near land rather than in the ocean.
-Despite their marine adaptations, most sea snakes prefer shallow waters nearby land, around islands, especially waters that are somewhat sheltered, as well as near estuaries.
+Thus, most species, excluding sea turtles, spend most of their lives on or near land rather than in the ocean.
+Despite their marine adaptations, most sea snakes prefer shallow waters near land, around islands, especially waters that are somewhat sheltered, as well as near estuaries.
 Some extinct marine reptiles, such as ichthyosaurs, evolved to be viviparous and had no requirement to return to land.